imprint

 1.4.1 Claims for damages shall be excluded irrespective of the type of breach of duty, including tortious acts, except in cases of intent or gross negligence.

-1.4.2 In the event of a breach of material contractual obligations becon shall be liable for any negligence, but only up to the amount of the foreseeable direct damage typical for the contract.
-Claims for loss of profit, saved expenses, claims for damages by third parties as well as other indirect and consequential damages cannot be demanded, unless a quality feature guaranteed by becon has the specific purpose of protecting the contracting party against such damages.
+1.4.2 In the event of a breach of material contractual obligations, OpenCelium shall be liable for any negligence, but only up to the amount of the foreseeable direct damage typical for the contract.
+Claims for loss of profit, saved expenses, from claims for damages by third parties as well as for other indirect and consequential damages cannot be demanded, unless a quality feature guaranteed by OpenCelium has the specific purpose of protecting the contracting party against such damages.

-1.4.3 The limitations and exclusions of liability under 1.4.1 and 1.4.2 do not apply to claims which have arisen due to malicious conduct on the part of becon, to claims under the Product Liability Act and to damage arising from injury to life, body or health.
+1.4.3 The limitations and exclusions of liability under 1.4.1 and 1.4.2 shall not apply to claims arising from fraudulent conduct by OpenCelium, to claims under the Product Liability Act and to damage arising from injury to life, body or health.

-1.4.4 Insofar as becon’s liability is excluded or limited, this shall also apply to employees, representatives and vicarious agents of becon.
+1.4.4 Insofar as OpenCelium’s liability is excluded or limited, this shall also apply to employees, representatives and vicarious agents of OpenCelium.

 1.5 Secrecy

-1.5.1 Unless expressly agreed otherwise in writing, information submitted to becon in connection with orders or inquiries shall not be deemed confidential.
+1.5.1 Unless expressly agreed otherwise in writing, the information submitted to OpenCelium in connection with orders or inquiries shall not be deemed confidential.

-1.5.2 becon’s employees are obliged to maintain secrecy with regard to confidential business matters or matters requiring secrecy.
+1.5.2 The employees of OpenCelium shall be obliged to keep confidential business matters or matters requiring secrecy.

 1.6 Application of law, place of jurisdiction, severability clause

-1.6.2 Amendments and supplements to these terms and conditions as well as to all contracts between becon and the contracting party require written confirmation by becon to be effective.
+1.6.2 Amendments and supplements to these Terms and Conditions as well as to all contracts between OpenCelium and the contracting party shall require written confirmation by OpenCelium to be effective.
 This also applies to the waiver of the written form requirement.

 1.6.3 If the business partner is a merchant, a legal entity under public law or a special fund under public law, Munich shall be the exclusive place of jurisdiction for all disputes arising directly or indirectly from the contractual relationship.
-Insofar as legally permissible, becon’s registered office is agreed as the place of performance.
+To the extent permitted by law, the place of performance shall be OpenCelium’s registered office.

 1.6.4 Should any provision of these Terms and Conditions or of the underlying contract be or become invalid or unenforceable in whole or in part, this shall not affect the validity of the remaining provisions.
 Rather, the contracting parties shall cooperate to replace the invalid or unenforceable provision with a legally permissible and valid provision or an enforceable provision that is suitable to achieve the success intended by the invalid or unenforceable provision.
 The same applies to the filling of contractual gaps.